Philadelphia mayor rebuked for response to fire that killed four children

 “He said he stands with them, that the community’s loss is our loss.
 I don’t know what more he can say,” Resnick said.

-(This story has been refiled to add dropped ‘l’ in spelling of Philadelphia in headline.)
+(This story was refiled to add dropped word ‘at’ in first paragraph.)

 Reporting by Daniel Kelley; Editing by Steve Gorman and Michael Perry